bookchiq/obsidian-tasks/docsv2/migration.md

 - [ ] Need to figure out renaming folders too - probably by string manipulation
   - `getting-started` becomes
   - `Getting Started`
-- [ ] Figure out how to get git on Mac to recognise the renamed files and folders
+- [x] Figure out how to get git on Mac to recognise the renamed files and folders
-- [ ] Check programmatically that all filenames are unique
+- [x] ABANDONED - Check programmatically that all filenames are unique
-- [ ] Write out a mapping/redirect file:
-  - `Old URL` -> `New URL`
-- [ ] Test out using Aliases to point browsers to the new location of renamed files.
-See [Discord](https://discord.com/channels/686053708261228577/1078726185590194196/1081998454739439707).

 ### Links